Introduction

 }

-Using leptos_i18n_build crate
+Using leptos_i18n_build Crate

-You can use the leptos_i18n_build crate that contains utils for the datagen.
-The problem with above build.rs is that it can go out of sync with your translations, when all informations are already in the translations.
+The problem with the above build.rs is that it can go out of sync with your translations,

 # Cargo.toml